david-d-an/VirbelaChallenges/Exercise1/Exercise1.Api/README.md

 > # Functionalities in API Application
 This chapter will explain the types of services and usage instructions.
+A terminology **ApiRoot** is used in the chapter to denote the root location of all of the API services.<br>
+Please see the chapter **API Endpoints** to get the details

 ## Authentication
 Most actions of the API app requires acees token, which can be obtained only after successful login.
-To login, send an HTTP POST request with a JSON body attache to ***{EndPoint}/login*** in the following format:
+To login, send an HTTP POST request with a JSON body attache to ***{ApiRoot}/login*** in the following format:
 ```json
 {
     "userid": "jsmith",     // string: required